When you start to be interested by the Montessori education, you will come across many Montessori…

 The book Montessori Read & write is the book you will need to explore more sounds games, and how to progress from those sounds game toward reading and writing activities.

 Do you want to learn more about Montessori as a parent?
-My next guided course is starting on the 11th of February.
-More info here.
+Check my e-course

 Subscribe to my newsletter and receive information about my courses, this blog and freebies including the First Lesson of the Montessori Parenting course!